The Various Alcohol & Drug Related Prohibitions and Suspensions

 12-hour roadside suspensions apply to Graduated Licensing Program (GLP) participants only.

-If you are licensed under the GLP (Learner or Novice) and are stopped by police while having the care and operation of a vehicle and a test on an Approved Screening Device indicates that you have any level of alcohol in your body you will receive an immediate 12-hour driving suspension.
 Police will take your driver’s licence and you may not drive until the suspension period is over and you have retrieved your licence from the police station.

 - As part of the Driver Improvement Program (DIP), the Superintendent of Motor Vehicles will automatically review your driving record and can issue you further driving prohibitions if your record proves unsatisfactory.
 For more information see Driver Improvement Program page on this website.